-Cucumbers fresh from the garden are a treat, but occasionally, a gardener bites into a homegrown cucumber and thinks “my cucumber is bitter, why?”
-Understanding what causes bitter cucumber can help to prevent having bitter cucumbers.
+Cucumbers fresh from the garden are a treat, but occasionally, a gardener bites into a homegrown cucumber and thinks, "My cucumber is bitter, why?".
+Understanding what causes bitter cucumbers can help to prevent having bitter cucumbers.

 Why a Cucumber is Bitter

 Cucumbers are part of the Cucurbit family, along with squash and melons.
-These plants naturally produce chemicals called cucurbitacins, which is very bitter and, in large quantities, can make a person ill.
+These plants naturally produce chemicals called cucurbitacins, which are very bitter, and in large quantities can make a person ill.
 Most of the time, these chemicals are confined to the leaves and stem of the plant, but can work their way into the fruit of the plant in certain conditions causing bitter cucumbers.

 What Causes Bitter Cucumber?